vdideo/M2-Module-OrderMigration/README.md

   <img src="https://nooestores.com/assets/images/visore.png">
 </p>

-The first Phygital Storein the world
-The shopping experience has never been so engaging
+The first Phygital Store in the world.
+The shopping experience has never been so engaging.

 ## Plugin installation

-Follow the instruction below if you want to install NOOE for Magento 2 using Git.
+Follow the instruction below if you want to install NOOE for Magento 2 using Git or Composer.

 1.A) Clone the git repository in the Magento 2 `app/code` folder using:

     git clone git@github.com:Tun2U/Nooe-M2Connector.git Nooe/Connector

-Follow the instruction below if you want to install NOOE for Magento 2 using Composer.
+In case you wish to contribute to the plugin, fork the `dev` branch rather than cloning it, and create a pull request via Github.
+For further information please read the section "Become a contributor" of this document.

 1.B) Connect via SSH and run the following commands

     composer require nooe/module-m2-connector

-In case you wish to contribute to the plugin, fork the `dev` branch rather than cloning it, and create a pull request via Github.
-For further information please read the section "Become a contributor" of this document.

 2.)
 Set the correct directory permissions: